 Bachelor of Science - Dietetics

 Dietetic practitioners promote healthy lifestyles through good nutrition, disease prevention and medical nutrition therapy.
-Accredited by the Accreditation Council for Education in Nutrition and Dietetics, the Didactic Program in Dietetics is the first step toward becoming a Registered Dietitian (RD).
+Accredited by the Accreditation Council for Education in Nutrition and Dietetics, the Didactic Program in Dietetics is the first step toward becoming a Registered Dietitian Nutritionist (RDN).

 Distance Dietetic Program